Contact Us

 Another hybrid classical/entanglement-based network architecture could multiplex the classical/quantum data.
 This provides utility even when entanglement-based channel data rates are much lower than the classical data rates.
 Classical data could be time-division multiplexed with entangled data to detect eavesdropping using the concept of qubit error rate calculation from QKD and QSDC.

 It is evident that the landscape of security, especially in the context of Quantum Secure Communication advancements, is rapidly evolving.
-We stand on the brink of a significant transformation, where classical cryptographic techniques are giving way to the more robust protocols enabled by Advanced Secure Networks.
-Looking forward, Advanced Secure Networking promises not only enhanced protection but also a vast array of new applications.
+We stand on the brink of a significant transformation, where classical cryptographic techniques are giving way to the more robust protocols enabled by Quantum Networks.
+Looking forward, Quantum Networking promises not only enhanced protection but also a vast array of new applications.
 Preparing your cybersecurity infrastructure for the future involves proactive adaptation and thoughtful integration of these technologies into your existing frameworks to create a secure, resilient, and efficient networked world.

-Entanglement-based secure networks are being built today by a variety of organizations for a variety of use cases – benefiting organizations internally, as well as providing great value to an organization’s customers.
-Telecommunications companies, national research labs, intelligence organizations, and systems integrators are just a few examples of the organizations Aliro is helping to leverage the capabilities of entanglement-based Advanced Secure Networking.
+Entanglement-based quantum networks are being built today by a variety of organizations for a variety of use cases – benefiting organizations internally, as well as providing great value to an organization’s customers.
+Telecommunications companies, national research labs, intelligence organizations, and systems integrators are just a few examples of the organizations Aliro is helping to leverage the capabilities of entanglement-based quantum networking.

-Building entanglement-based secure networks is no easy task.
+Building entanglement-based quantum networks is no easy task.
 It requires:

-• Emerging hardware components necessary to build the entanglement-based network.
+• Emerging hardware components necessary to build the entanglement-based quantum network.

-• The software necessary to design, simulate, run, and manage the entanglement-based Advanced Secure Network.
+• The software necessary to design, simulate, run, and manage the entanglement-based quantum network.

 • A team with expertise in quantum physics and classical networking.